x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

 8. On the **Start the batch** page, choose one of the following:

-  - **Automatically start the batch** The migration batch is started as soon as you save the new migration batch.
+  - **Automatically start the batch**: The migration batch is started as soon as you save the new migration batch.
 The batch starts with a status of **Syncing**.

-  - **Manually start the batch later** The migration batch is created but not started.
+  - **Manually start the batch later**: The migration batch is created but not started.
 The status of the batch is set to **Created**.
 To start a migration batch, select it on the migration dashboard and then choose **Start**.

 9. Choose **new** to create the migration batch.